We believe a frequency comb should be stable and reliable in every situation

 Frequency combs are the robust and reliable backbone of an experiment.
 This thought is guiding our frequency comb product development.
 It’s the shared vision with our customers, who want to focus more on the actual research and spend less time maintaining their system.

-CERO technology – zero fceo
+CERO technology – zero fCEO

 Our awarded CERO technology enables an inherently fCEO-stable frequency comb design that combines robustness with reliability and highest stability.
 The offset frequency fCEO of TOPTICA’s Difference Frequency Comb (DFC) is passively fixed to zero by utilizing a difference frequency generation (DFG) process for each optical pulse.
-This results in a reduced comb equation fn = fceo + n · frep and multiple advantages for your experiment:
+This results in a reduced comb equation fn = fCEO + n · frep and multiple advantages for your experiment:

 Perfect lock to optical reference